mputzi/moodle-mod_mootyper/README.md

 this case try to validate your code with a tool like this... http://www.javascriptlint.com/online_lint.php

+5. SAVING YOUR OWN OR MODIFIED LESSONS

+In previous versions of MooTyper, if you created your own lessons there was no built in way to export a copy for backup purposes or for safekeeping.
+Once installed, there was no way to add additional lessons to MooTyper unless you used the built in editing capability, which is not as convienient as it would be to create lessons in a word processing program.
+If you wanted to add lessons to MooTyper without using the built in editor, you had to do a completely new installation of MooTyper which meant you would lose all student progress and grades.
+As of version 3.1, MooTyper now supports Import and Export of MooTyper Lessons via links in the Administration block, which overcomes these limitations.

 For more info please visit the plugins wiki on github: https://github.com/drachels/moodle-mod_mootyper/wiki